bcgov/design-system/packages/react-components/README.md

 Storybook stories live in `./src/stories`.

-Run `npm run storybook` to access the Storybook instance for the component library.
+Run `npm run storybook-dev` to access the Storybook instance for the component library.

 ### Vite kitchen sink application

 Vite uses the components code directly from `./src/components` in groups of content in `./src/pages`.

-Run `npm run vite` to access the Vite React demo app.
+Run `npm run vite-dev` to access the Vite React demo app.

 ### Publish new versions